 There’s so much to worry about these days; a world-wide pandemic, a worrying political landscape, increasing violence, a skills gap that’s only widening, a growing threat of automation, competition, and outsourcing.

 Well, anxiety is often so paralyzing.
 That’s why you can be proud to be a GED grad.
+There are so many things that you can do with s GED!
 You’ve opened to door to a better job and a college education!
 Isn’t that something!
 So urge everyone around you to visit GED on social media and get inspired.

 There’s so much worry and uncertainty going on in the current social climate.
 But at the same time, there’s also so much we can celebrate.
 So, GED graduates, use social media to tell the world: What’s Next?